csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Geographic databases for public-utility information have become very im- portant as the network of buried cables and pipes has grown.
 Without detailed maps, work carried out by one utility may damage the cables of another utility, resulting in large-scale disruption of service.
 Geographic databases, coupled with accurate location-finding systems, help avoid such problems.

-3Well, hardly ever!

-**25.3 Spatial and Geographic Data 1069**

-**25.3.3.2 Representation of Geographic Data**
+#### 25.3.3.2 Representation of Geographic Data

 **Geographic data** can be categorized into two types:

-• **Raster data**.
+- **Raster data**.
 Such data consist of bit maps or pixel maps, in two or more dimensions.
 A typical example of a two-dimensional raster image is a satellite image of an area.
 In addition to the actual image, the data includes the location of the image, specified for example by the latitude and longitude of its corners, and the resolution, specified either by the total number of pixels, or, more commonly in the context of geographic data, by the area covered by each pixel.

 Raster data is often represented as **tiles**, each covering a fixed sized area.
 A larger area can be displayed by displaying all the tiles that overlap with the area.
 To allow the display of data at different zoom levels, a separate set of tiles is created for each zoom level.
 Once the zoom level is set by the user interface (for example a Web browser), tiles at that zoom level, which overlap the area being displayed, are retrieved and displayed.

 Raster data can be three-dimensional—for example, the temperature at different altitudes at different regions, again measured with the help of a satellite.
 Time could form another dimension—for example, the surface temperature measurements at different points in time.

-• **Vector data**.
+- **Vector data**.
 Vector data are constructed from basic geometric objects, such as points, line segments, polylines, triangles, and other polygons in two dimensions, and cylinders, spheres, cuboids, and other polyhedrons in three dimensions.
 In the context of geographic data, points are usually represented by latitude and longitude, and where the height is relevant, additionally by elevation.

 Map data are often represented in vector format.
 Roads are often repre- sented as polylines.
 Geographic features, such as large lakes, or even political features such as states and countries, are represented as complex polygons.
 Some features, such as rivers, may be represented either as complex curves or as complex polygons, depending on whether their width is relevant.

 Geographic information related to regions, such as annual rainfall, can be represented as an array—that is, in raster form.
 For space efficiency, the array can be stored in a compressed form.
 In Section 25.3.5.2, we study an alternative representation of such arrays by a data structure called a _quadtree_.

 As another alternative, we can represent region information in vector form, using polygons, where each polygon is a region within which the array value is the same.
 The vector representation is more compact than the raster representation in some applications.
 It is also more accurate for some tasks, such as depicting roads, where dividing the region into pixels (which may be fairly large) leads to a loss of precision in location information.
 However, the vector representation is unsuitable for applications where the data are intrinsically raster based, such as satellite images.

-**1070 Chapter 25 Spatial and Temporal Data and Mobility**

 **Topographical** information, that is information about the elevation (height) of each point on a surface, can be represented in raster form.
 Alternatively it can be represented in vector form by dividing the surface into polygons covering re- gions of (approximately) equal elevation, with a single elevation value associated with each polygon.
 As another alternative, the surface can be **triangulated** (that is, divided into triangles), with each triangle represented by the latitude, longi- tude, and elevation of each of its corners.
 The latter representation, called the **triangulated irregular network** (**TIN**) representation, is a compact representation which is particularly useful for generating three-dimensional views of an area.